This report is available to users in India for ₹40,000 + applicable taxes

 CRISIL Research expects solar power capacity additions of 51-53 GW over the next 5 years (FY 2020-24) as compared to 26 GW over the last 5 years (FY 2015-2019).
 Capacity additions will be driven by the following:

 State solar policies: With thrust from the central government, states have also come out with aggressive targets to be achieved by 2022 under their state solar policies.
-A total of 4.8 GW is already expected to be added by FY 19 based on tendered allocations and another 4.3 GW is expected to be allocated over FY19 based on upcoming tenders under various state policies.
-States are facilitating land acquisition as well via solar park allocations in their respective states.
-Government focus on intra-state transmission is also going to be positive in terms of supporting infrastructure for upcoming capacities.
+A total of ~6.8 GW is under construction based on already allocated schemes and another 7.5 GW is in tendering phase based on released tenders under various state policies.
+States are facilitating land acquisition via solar park allocations in their respective states.

 PSUs: The CPSU program under JNNSM has been extended to 12 GW in February 2019.
 Also, the government is encouraging cash rich PSUs to set up renewable energy projects.
 In particular, NTPC has already commissioned a total of over ~870 MW of capacities, has allocated 2750 MW and tendered a further ~300 MW, under various schemes.
 It has a target of installing ~10 GW of renewable energy capacities by FY2022.
 Similarly, Indian railways has committed to 5 GW of solar power by 2025.
-Other PSUs such as NHPC, defense organizations and governmental establishments are also expected to contribute to this addition.
+Other PSUs such as NLC, NHPC, defense organizations and governmental establishments are also expected to contribute to this addition.

-Rooftop Solar projects: We expect ~8 GW of rooftop projects (under CAPEX and OPEX mode) to commission by FY 2022 led by high industrial and commercial tariffs and lower levelised cost of energy for solar rooftop projects.
-Further, the capacity additions would be supported by improvement in the discoms infrastructure, continuation of net metering regulations/benefits and other regulatory incentives.
+Rooftop Solar projects: We expect ~8 GW of rooftop projects (under CAPEX and OPEX mode) to commission by FY 2023 led by high industrial and commercial tariffs and declining levelised cost of energy for solar rooftop projects.
+However, the capacity additions should be supported by improvement in the discoms infrastructure, continuation of net metering regulations/benefits and other regulatory incentives.